sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 All of the tests that we have discussed so far in this chapter have assumed that the data are normally distributed.
-This assumption is often quite reasonable, because :doc:`the central limit theorem <../Ch08/Ch08_Estimation_3>` does tend to ensure that many real world quantities are normally distributed.
+This assumption is often quite reasonable, because :ref:`the central limit theorem <central_limit_theorem>` does tend to ensure that many real world quantities are normally distributed.
 Any time that you suspect that your variable is *actually* an average of lots of different things, there’s a pretty good chance that it will be normally distributed, or at least close enough to normal that you can get away with using *t*-tests.
 However, life doesn’t come with guarantees, and besides there are lots of ways in which you can end up with variables that are highly